therekrab/frc-programming-reference/source/advanced/debugging/3_5_4_tips.rst

     code`, but avoid these urges unless absolutely necessary.
 Often, taking the additional time to write the *correct* solution ensures no adverse side-effects occur.

+13. Understand that assumptions are the *only* thing that can get in the way between expected behavior and actual behavior.
+Thus, verify all your assumptions - when you turn assumptions about reality into either *true* or *false* realities, you *ensure* that you can logically follow the robot's path of operation until you find where the actual behavior diverges from the expected behavior.